szoutwp/articles/31. TailwindCSS and Variables/README.md

 Then we can use a theme context to get the current theme I've written about [here](https://dev.to/hmajid2301/react-hooks-context-local-storage-3job).
-Then we can do something like this again this would be element that wraps the whole HTML body.
+Then we can do something like this again this would be an element that wraps the whole HTML body.
 We get the current theme then use that to determine which class to set, this will then set the variables.
 If the theme changes the variable values will change dark -> light or light -> dark etc.